Wouldn’t it be great to find investments that earn income every month that could eventually replace your paycheck?

 Target annual yield: 5% to 20%

 Owning royalty rights is another unique way to generate monthly income.

-It’s possible to buy the publishing rights to new and old music and movies.
+Buying the publishing rights to new and old music and movies is possible.
 You can self-publish your content or purchase the rights from another artist or royalty holder.

 Some of the royalties you can buy include: